ocean-transport/guides/Setting_up_conda_on_clusters.md

 Create a similar file for your project and save it as `environment.yml`.
 You should chose a value of `name` that makes sense for your project.

-## Step 4: Creat the conda environment
+## Step 4: Create the conda environment

 You should now be able to run the following command